 As in all areas of commerce, information technology represents one of the strongest forces for change.
 They are known to have significant impact in marketing of hotels.
 It provides an essential tool for hotel organization to keep a hand on the pulse of the customers' wants and needs.
 The challenge of any corporation is to conduct their operations efficiently and effectively at the least possible cost.
-Perhaps, one of the major advancement that happened at Waterfront is its tie-up with Micros Fidelio - the world leader in providing computer-related technology for hotel and restaurant chains around the world.
+Waterfront has a tie-up with Micros Fidelio - the world leader in providing computer-related technology for hotel and restaurant chains around the world.
 They upgraded the system of the Company through their newest operating platform called Opera.
 This software will efficiently manage sales and accounting, reservations, point-of-sales and engineering- a first in the Philippines.
 This integrated system will aggressively keep track of inventory and manage revenues.
 The "Fidelio" system permits online monitoring of clients in the hotels.
 To date, here is a summary of the major systems used by Waterfront Hotels:

-WCCCHI WMCHI DIHCI АРНС WHC WFC wwGI
+WCCCH I wмсні DIHCI АРНС WHC WFC wwgi

-Agilysys Point-Of-Sale System (POS) X Х X
+Agilysys Point-Of-Sale System (POS) Х Х Х

 Micros-Fidelio Opera Sales and Catering System Х

 Opera Property Management System (PMS) Х Х Х

-SUN SYSTEM X X X X
+SUN SYSTEM Χ X X X

-Human Resource Information System Х X X X
+Human Resource Information System Χ X X X

-Actatek Biometric Finger scan System Х Х X X X Х X
+Actatek Biometric Finger scan System Х Х X Х X Х Х

-MS365 Email System Х Х Х Х X Х X
+MS365 Email System Х Х Х Х X Х Х

-Micros Materials Control Х X X X Х
+Micros Materials Control X X X X Χ

-Online Automation System Х X X X X
+Online Automation System Χ Х Х Х X

 Call Center System X

-Waterfront Recipe Guide System Х Х Х Х
+Waterfront Recipe Guide System X X Х X